Mohamed-Adel2/MyDeal/README.md

 # MyDeal

-## E-commerce website for all Hardware Categories .
+## E-commerce website for all Hardware Devices .

 - One of ITI Projects for Java Enterprise web development Track , intake 44 .